Puglia Discovery Tour

 Holidays at Altamura are Half Board with continental breakfast and evening meals at two of Altamura's restaurants.

-Continental buffet breakfast: this is served from 7am in the Cavaggio dining room on the 1st floor.
+Continental buffet breakfast: this is served from 7am in the courtyard dining room.
 This will include cereals, fruit juices, yoghurt, fresh fruit, cheeses/meats, selection of breads and croissants, jams, tea and coffee.

 Lunch (payable locally)